 South Dakota recognizes that over time, the digital opportunity needs may change.
 Throughout the duration of the grants and programming, South Dakota intends to periodically review the plan and implement updates as necessary.
+Such updates will be made publicly available so that stakeholders may stay up to date on these efforts.
 Part of this evaluation will also include assessing the relevance of continued efforts.
 For example, the State hopes ACP will be extended to continue supporting South Dakotans.
 However, without such a program, hosting enrollment events will no longer be relevant.
 This Plan will be used as a basis for continued iteration and further promotion of digital opportunity in South Dakota.